AlekEagle/cumulonimbus-docs/src/api/user/domain.md

 ## GET /domains

-Get all domains usable domains.
+Get a list of all usable domains.

 :::details Parameters